Cover photo by Ryan Tippett.

 Distribution

-Endemic to South Africa and extreme Southern Namibia.
+The Vaal Sprite is endemic to South Africa and southern Namibia.
 It is restricted to the Orange/Vaal River system and its major tributaries.
+The Vaal Sprite has been recorded from the Free State, North West, Northern Cape, and Eastern Cape Provinces.

 Below is a map showing the distribution of records for Vaal Sprite in the OdonataMAP database as at February 2020.